Jason Wu, a Michelle Obama fave, shows luxurious coat designs

-NEW YORK Designer Jason Wu, a favourite of first lady Michelle Obama, on Friday showed luxurious outerwear in his fashion show that played up elements of style he called "unflustered beauty."
+NEW YORK Feb 7 Designer Jason Wu, a favorite of first lady Michelle Obama, on Friday showed luxurious outerwear in his fashion show that played up elements of style he called "unflustered beauty."

 Wu's fall 2014 collection used soft amethysts, powder grays and embroidered blacks.
 His fabrics and materials were, as always, luxurious.